50 Fun Things to do in Bend, Oregon (+LOCAL tips!)

 Nearby Mt.
 Bachelor is well-loved by locals and out-of-towners alike.
 And for good reason — covering more than 1,000 acres, Mount Bachelor is the largest ski resort in the state of Oregon (by area) and is the second largest single-mountain ski resort in the US (after Vail).

-Additionally, Mount Bachelor boasts one of the longest ski seasons in the United States, with lifts typically open from mid-November through the end of May (weather permitting, of course).
+Additionally, Mount Bachelor boasts one of the longest ski seasons in the United States, with lifts typically open from mid-November until June (weather permitting, of course).

 Situated 22 miles west of Bend, it takes just about 30 minutes to reach the ski resort, making it really easy to fit into your trip to Bend.